JCMoure/RVCAT/README.md

 # rvcat
-RISC-V Code Analysis Tool
+Machine Code Analysis Tool

 ## Overview
-This is a RISC-V assembly code execution simulation tool for the performance analysis of small programs from a computer architecture educational standpoint.
+This is a machine code execution simulation tool for the performance analysis of small programs from a computer architecture educational standpoint.
 One of the major similar projects is the `llvm-mca` tool, from the LLVM project.
 The tool is tailored to be used as a kernel of a web-based interactive application.